ga2arch/slack/README.md

     $ cd build
     $ cmake -G "Unix Makefiles" ../
     $ make
-    $ ./slack
+    $ ./slack++

-You've got to export SLACK_TOKEN, eg: by adding at the end of .bashrc in your home:
+You've got to export at least SLACK_TOKEN, eg: by adding at the end of .bashrc in your home:

 export SLACK_TOKEN=xxxxxxxxxxxxx

+If you're interested in multiple companies, you can export $companyname_SLACK_TOKEN too.
-or you can start slack by passing it a company token:
+Then you can start slack by passing it your desired company name:

-    $ ./slack COMPANY_TOKEN
+    $ ./slack++ $companyname

-This is especially useful as slack++ still hasn't gained multicompany support (and i'm not even sure it will ever gain that),
+This is specially useful as slack++ still hasn't gained multicompany support (and i'm not even sure it will ever gain that),
-so you can simply start 2 or more instances of slack++, with every company token.
+so you can simply start 2 or more instances of slack++.
 You can create an alias for each in .bashrc, something like:

+export mycompany_SLACK_TOKEN=xxxxxxx
-alias company="./slack company_token"
+alias company='./slack++ mycompany'

+Then you can even change shipped .desktop file (on linux) to start your desired company.
+Or, obviously, creating as many desktop file as you need for your companies.

 ## Instructions: